Year 10: New Zealand

 In New Zealand, Year 10 is the tenth full year of compulsory education.
 Children entering Year 10 are usually aged between 13.5 and 15, but there is no minimum age.
 Year 10 pupils are educated in Secondary schools or in Area schools.

 United Kingdom

 England

 In schools in England Year 10 is the tenth year after Reception.
-It is the tenth full year of compulsory education, with children being admitted who are aged 14 before 1 September in any given academic year.
+It is the tenth full year of compulsory education, with children being aged between fourteen and fifteen.
 It is the first year of key stage 4 in which the secondary National Curriculum is taught and most GCSE courses are begun.

 Year 10 is usually the fourth year of Secondary school and was previously called the "fourth year" or "fourth form".
-In some areas of England, with three-tier education it is the second or third year group of Secondary school.
+In some areas of England, with three-tier education it is the second- or third-year group of Secondary school.

 Wales

 In schools in Wales Year 10 is the tenth year after Reception.
 It is currently the tenth full year of compulsory education, with children being admitted who are aged 14 before 1 September in any given academic year.
-It is the first year group in Key Stage 4.
+It is the first-year group in Key Stage 4.